taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We are back at Green Haven Clarksville, the morning after Asoka arrived and begged for sanctuary.

-Eireena: **"Apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission."**
+Eireena: **"Apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission..."**

-Serena: **"Last night, I overheard some Peacekeepers talking -- the Orbiters are all going nuts right now over some satellite footage that got leaked from the military, showing what looks like nearly naked humans *re-growing the Amazon rainforest*."**

-Serena: **"If an entire nuclear submarine wasn't on its way to exploit the shit out of these people, I would say it's a hilarious joke. *No one* can live in the Red Zone without *intense* protective gear, there's too much heat and poison in the air..."**
+Serena: **"Last night, I overheard some Peacekeepers talking -- the Orbiters are all going nuts right now over some satellite footage that shows what looks like nearly naked humans *re-growing the Amazon rainforest*.
+If an entire nuclear submarine wasn't on its way to exploit the shit out of these people, I'd call those images a hilarious joke. *No one* can live in the Red Zone without *intense* protective gear, there's too much heat and poison in the air..."**

-### Page 5

 Serena rolls her eyes with huge disappointment and disbelief.

-Serena: **"I can't believe how privileged and entitled some of these Peacekeepers must be -- they were talking about *'magical tree people'*, and going on about how to *'civilize'* an *'un-contacted tribe'*.
+Serena: **"Also, I can't believe how privileged and entitled some of these Peacekeepers must be -- they were talking about *'magical tree people'*, and going on about how to *'civilize'* an *'un-contacted tribe'*.
 Idiots.
-These people are much more likely to be *highly advanced*, if they managed to make it back to the surface and figured out how to adapt to an environment that keeps everyone except the Biononymous underground."**
+If these people managed to make it back to the surface and adapt to the Red Zone, they are much more likely to be *highly advanced*, maybe even more than the Orbiters."**

+### Page 5

 Eireena: **"This morning, we convened an emergency High Council, linking together every Biononymous Green Haven in the Northern Hemisphere.
 There are...*conflicting*...opinions, as to whether we should try to make contact with these people before the World Government does.
 In the end, we decided to leave the choice up to *you*."**